Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Results

 \subsubsection{Dependence on the relative AGN power}

 Here we analysed the connection between mergers and the PSF fraction parameter, $f_{\rm{PSF}}$, which measures the relative nuclear power.
 We reported the $f_{\rm{PSF}}$ normalised distributions for mergers and relative non-merger control galaxies in Fig.~\ref{fig:fagn_hist}.
 Mergers show a larger fraction of galaxies in the range $0.1 \leq f_{\rm PSF}<0.8$ than non-merger controls, in both redshift bins.
-The only exception is represented by the $f_{\rm PSF}>0.8$ galaxies at $z\geq0.9$ To assess the statistical difference between the two populations, we ran a two-sample Kolmogorov-Smirnov test \citep[KS test;][]{hodgesSignificanceProbabilitySmirnov1958}.
-The KS test determines whether two samples come from the same parent distribution (null hypothesis).
-The $p$-value measures the probability of obtaining the observed difference between distributions, assuming the null hypothesis is true.
-If the $p$-value is below the significance level (here we take it to be 0.05), the difference between two samples is statistically significant.
-We show the results in each panel of Fig.~\ref{fig:fagn_hist}.
+The only exception is represented by the $f_{\rm PSF}>0.8$ galaxies at $z\geq0.9$.
+We show the results of KS tests in each panel of Fig.~\ref{fig:fagn_hist}.
 The KS test output strongly excludes the null hypothesis, that is, the difference between the $f_{\rm{PSF}}$ distribution for mergers and non-merger controls is statistically significant, in both $z$ bins.
-This hints toward a scenario where mergers fuel the accretion onto the SMBH, enhancing its accretion rate and, consequentially, the point-source luminosity and contribution to the total galaxy light.
+This hints towards a scenario where mergers fuel the accretion onto the SMBH, enhancing its accretion rate and, consequently, the point-source luminosity and contribution to the total galaxy light.